ELDIE25/ASHREI-Digital-Transformation-Portfolio/README.md

 # Business Scenario

-ASHREI Facility Services is a planned commercial cleaning and facilities services company headquartered in **Ottawa, Ontario**.
+ASHREI Facility Services is a commercial cleaning and facilities services company headquartered in **Ottawa, Ontario**.

 The company is preparing for rapid growth and requires: